raaghavbhardwaj/website/content/terms.md

 All content published and made available on this blog is the property of Vidyaarthi Vrittanta.
 This includes, but is not limited to, images, text, logos, documents, downloadable files, and everything that contributes to the composition of the Service.

 You are granted a limited license to access and use the content for personal, non-commercial purposes.
-You may share links to the content or quote small excerpts, provided that you give full and clear credit to **Vidyaarthi Vrittanta** with a direct and specific link back to the original content.
+You may share links to the content or quote small excerpts, provided that you give full and clear credit to **Raaghav Bhardwaj** with a direct and specific link back to the original content.

 You are expressly prohibited from: